FMMT666/433M83Octave/doc/usage.md

                       This calls asSignalAmplitude( signal1, scale, sigRef)

     RETURN: sigMat  - a modified copy of signal1

+  WARNING:
+   Make sure that you don't use modified deltaLists to to extract packets via asListPacketsByDeltas().
+This _won't_ work because the shifted amplitude will create wrong time offsets and result in empty lists!

     EXAMPLES:
             % move the bottom of signal1 to the vertical middle of signal2.